-If you spend the time to make sure the typeface you love reflects the personality of your brand, though, you won’t go wrong.
+If you spend the time to make sure the typeface you love reflects your brand’s personality, though, you won’t go wrong.

 2. Traditional or Whimsical?

-Typefaces have personality.
-Certain typefaces, classified as “whimsical,” convey playfulness or even mischief while “traditional” typefaces can establish a brand as trustworthy or serious.
+Typefaces have personalities.
+Certain typefaces, classified as “whimsical,” convey playfulness or even mischief, while “traditional” typefaces can establish a brand as trustworthy or serious.

-Since typefaces vary so much, figuring out which one fits your brand can be a little overwhelming.
-Figuring out if you want a traditional or a whimsical vibe is a good place to get started.
+Since typefaces vary so much, figuring out which one fits your brand can be overwhelming.
+Figuring out if you want a traditional or a whimsical vibe is an excellent place to get started.
 Some typefaces look like the handwriting you wish you had: elegant and refined, like Cadillac’s cursive serif (based on English 157).

-A more whimsical choice–think about the friendly Disney font, or even the futuristic looking hand tweaked version of Futura that Hulu uses–gives off a distinct vibe for your brand.
-Understanding that a progressive choice will absolutely gain notice can work to your advantage.
+A more whimsical choice–think about the friendly Disney font or even the futuristic-looking hand tweaked version of Futura that Hulu uses–gives off a distinct vibe for your brand.
+Understanding that a progressive choice will gain notice can work to your advantage.
 Just make sure that it fits with your brand’s personality!

 3. To Mix or Not To Mix?